-The awe-inspiring Sani Pass climbs the face of the escarpment to an altitude of 2874m and into the “Mountain Kingdom of Lesotho”.
-It is the gateway to the “Roof of Africa”.
-The scenery is breathtaking and attracts visitors from all over the world.
+The Sani Pass climbs the face of the escarpment to an altitude of 2874m and into the “Mountain Kingdom of Lesotho”.
+It is the gateway to the “Roof of Africa” with breathtaking scenery that attracts visitors from all over the world.

-Originally developed as a bridal path in 1913, the pass served as an important link between the Underberg district and the remote settlement of Mokhotlong, in Eastern Lesotho.
+The Sani Pass was originally developed as a bridal path in 1913.
+It served as an important link between the Underberg district and the remote settlement of Mokhotlong, in Eastern Lesotho.
 The first vehicle negotiated the pass in 1948.
 It is now used for the most part by 4×4 vehicles and has become the highlight of the Southern Drakensberg.

-The tour will reveal the history of the pass, geology of the mountains, flora & fauna, and a unique experience with the Basotho people.
-The highest pub in Africa offers a cold beer & lunch before the descent back to Underberg.
+A tour will reveal the history of the pass, geology of the mountains and the flora & fauna.
+Lesotho will offer a unique experience with the Basotho people.
+Enjoy a cold beer & lunch at the highest pub in Africa before the descent back to Underberg.

-Sani Pass must rank as one of the top ten birding spots in Southern Africa and birding on the Sani Pass is excellent and it’s a prime venue for high altitude alpine birding with some 160 bird species being recorded.
+Birding on the Sani Pass is excellent and must rank in the top ten birding spots in Southern Africa.
+It is a prime venue for high altitude alpine birding with some 160 bird species being recorded.

-Flower trips take place in the spring and summer growing seasons to explore the mountain floristic wonderland of the Drakensberg.
-The Sani Pass trips begin at 1550m and reach 3240m, passing through altitudinal vegetation zones.
-At 1800m, you enter the Drakensberg Alpine Centre of Endemism, home to 2400 species of plants including 400 endemic plants.
+Flower shows are spectacular in the spring and summer growing seasons.
+The Sani Pass trips begin at 1550m and reaches 3240m, passing through altitude related vegetation zones.
+At 1800m, you enter the Drakensberg Alpine Centre of Endemism.
+This is home to 2400 species of plants including 400 endemic plants.

 The uKhahlamba Drakensberg Park is a World Heritage Site in KwaZulu-Natal, South Africa, covering 242,813 ha (2,428 km2) of area.
-The park spans parts of both South Africa, in its KwaZulu-Natal province, and Lesotho.
-The park includes Royal Natal National Park and the Drakensberg National Park, both provincial parks under the umbrella of Ezemvelo KZN Wildlife.
+It spans parts of both South Africa, and Lesotho.
+The park includes Royal Natal National Park and the Drakensberg National Park.
+Both provincial parks fall under the umbrella of Ezemvelo KZN Wildlife.

-The severe drought in the early 1930’s led to the construction of the bridle path system in Basutoland, instituted to provide work and food for the starving Basuto as well as to open up the mountains.
+A severe drought in the early 1930’s led to the construction of the bridle path system in Basutoland.
+It provided work and food for the starving Basotho people, as well as to open up the mountainous areas.
 Maj.
-Harry Smith, the police officer in charge at Mokhotlong in Basutoland, sat on a rock at the top of Sani Pass and without standing up counted 60 dead animals that had died of exhaustion and starvation after climbing the pass.
-He thus got permission to build the bridle path down into Natal, a distanceof ten miles (16km).
+Harry Smith, the police officer in charge at Mokhotlong, sat on a rock at the top of Sani Pass and without standing up counted 60 dead animals.
+They had died of exhaustion and starvation after climbing the pass.
+He thus got permission to build the bridle path down into Natal, a distance of ten miles (16km).
 He accomplished this for the princely sum of 60 pounds.
 The drought broke in 1933 and this was the beginning of Sani Pass.

 In 1948 the first motor vehicle (a Willy’s Jeep) with trailer negotiated the Sani Pass track, driven by Godfrey Edmond of Kokstad, carrying a payload of 900 lbs.
 It took 14 hours of zigzagging, reversing and manhandling to enable them to complete the journey.

 Brother Peppin of the St James Mission also went up and down the track, but with a tractor.
 In 1955 David Alexander started the first motorised service with one Jeep and six mules.
-In 1957 the bridle path was converted to an access track for Jeeps.
+And in 1957 the bridle path was converted to an access track for Jeeps.

 In 1958 they moved the operation to start from Himeville and in 1960 to the present site on the Sani Pass road.